NiccoloSacchi/road-segmentation/README.md

 Our team obtained an F1 score of 93.38% on the test set.
 The model and the techniques used are explained in `groupRoadSegmentationFault-submission.pdf`.

+The folder with the program can be found at : https://drive.switch.ch/index.php/s/it5ylw3afG8Lg2R

-You should change the path of the images in the run.py and train.py files.
-All the images we have used are zipped in the folder.
+Before anything you should change the paths of the images in the run.py and train.py files.
+All the images we have used are in the folder.

-The folden with the program can be found at :

-https://drive.switch.ch/index.php/s/it5ylw3afG8Lg2R

 ### Libraries